Sign in →

 Useful For

-Preferred screening test for congenital adrenal hyperplasia (CAH) that is caused by 21-hydroxylase deficiency
+Preferred screening test for congenital adrenal hyperplasia (CAH) caused by 21-hydroxylase deficiency

-Part of a battery of tests to evaluate females with hirsutism or infertility, which can result from adult-onset CAH
+Part of a battery of tests to evaluate women with hirsutism or infertility, which can result from adult-onset CAH

 Clinical Information

-The cause of congenital adrenal hyperplasia (CAH) is an inherited genetic defect that results in decreased formation of 1 of the many enzymes that are involved in the production of cortisol.
-The enzyme defect results in reduced glucocorticoids and mineralocorticoids, and elevated 17-hydroxyprogesterone (OHPG) and androgens.
-The resulting hormone imbalances can lead to life-threatening, salt-wasting crises in the newborn period and incorrect gender assignment of virilized females.
-Adult-onset CAH may result in hirsutism or infertility in females.
+The cause of congenital adrenal hyperplasia (CAH) is an inherited genetic defect that results in decreased formation of one of the many enzymes that are involved in the production of cortisol.
+The enzyme defect results in reduced glucocorticoids and mineralocorticoids and elevated 17-hydroxyprogesterone (OHPG) and androgens.
+The resulting hormone imbalances can lead to life-threatening, salt-wasting crises in the newborn period and incorrect gender assignment of virilized female patients.
+Adult-onset CAH may result in hirsutism or infertility in women.

 The adrenal glands, ovaries, testes, and placenta produce OHPG.
 It is hydroxylated at the 11 and 21 positions to produce cortisol.
 Deficiency of either 11- or 21-hydroxylase results in decreased cortisol synthesis, and the feedback inhibition of adrenocorticotropic hormone (ACTH) secretion is lost.
 Consequently, increased pituitary release of ACTH increases production of OHPG.
 In contrast, if 17-alpha-hydroxylase (which allows formation of OHPG from progesterone) or 3-beta-ol-dehydrogenase (which allows formation of 17-hydroxyprogesterone formation from 17-hydroxypregnenolone) are deficient, OHPG levels are low with possible increase in progesterone or pregnenolone, respectively.